The King of Kings

 And I am underqualified,

-And swimming in disgrace,
+And swimming in disgrace.

 A million, nay a billion sins,

-Are etched upon my temple,
+Are etched upon my soul,

-The sceptre? ornamental!
+The sceptre?
+That I stole!

 I am the king of kings, indeed!

-Yet I proceed from Adam’s seed,
+Yet I proceed from hell,

-From bondage — nay I’m never freed,
+From bitter bondage never freed,

 I am the king of kings — make haste!

-And worship at my altar warped,
+And worship at my feet,

 The fruit is rotten, trees are bare,

-I am the king of kings I say!
+I am the king of kings, I say!

-And you might catch mine scouring eye,
+And you might catch mine eye,

 Peeking from that poisoned tree,

-So many shades of torment set,
+So many shades of torment sit,

-Like jewels, encrusted in my crown,
+Like jewels within my crown,

-My succour is catastrophe,
+My succour is catastrophe;

-And this whole train is going down!
+This train is going down!

-To herald my dominion,
+They herald my domain,

 The demons grinning, wryly pleased,

-The end of time, I’m sure it’s mine!
+The end of time is surely mine!

-With sundry souls in bondage locked,
+With souls in bondage locked,

-What is this stupid fuss about?
+What IS this stupid fuss about?

-The riteous lost — please don’t be shocked!
+I’m fallen — don’t be shocked!

 My vision as a king is this:

-Torched and tarnished, bonfire bright,
+Torched ablaze and bonfire bright,

-The whore of Babylon she’s called,
+The Whore of Babylon she’s called,

-Her flowing wine, my heartfelt bliss!
+Her wine, my heartfelt bliss!

 I am the king of kings up top,